AztlanEngineering/swatch-documentation/docs/getting-started.quick-install.md

 ## Option 2 : Bundle minified css from npm

-If you wish to import this library as a module, you can install it from NPM(node-package-manager) using :
+If you wish to import this library as a module, you can install it from NPM using :
 ```bash
 npm i @fwrlines/swatch
 ```